SamueleGerminiani/bash_tutorial/README.md

 diff <filename1> <filename2>
 ```

-Of course, you can look at the text first using `less` or `nano`.
-The
-**11th character** of the solution is the single character in which the
+The **11th character** of the solution is the single character in which the
 two files differ.

 ### 4.2.
 Sorting a text file